nspcc-dev/neo-go/pkg/vm/compiler/README.md

 - `FromAddress(address string) []byte`

 ## Not yet implemented
-- range
-- some parts of the interop layer (VM API)
+- very small part of the interop layer (VM API)

 ## Not supported
 Due to the limitations of the NEO virtual machine, features listed below will not be supported.